rjohnson4444/ruby-submissions/1508/module_4_assignments/ideabox2.0/README.md

 ### Were you able to complete the base functionality?
 #### If not, list what functionality is missing.

+* Yes I was able to complete all base functionality.

 ### Which extensions, if any, did you complete?

+* I completed the inline idea editing extension.

 ### Attach a .gif, or images of any extensions work being used on the site.